 Meet Your Oriental Medicine Practioner

-Daniel has been working in the field of East Asian Medicine since 1996, with continual study, vast and varied experiences and an innate gift of compassion.
-Translating Health LLC, of which he is the founder, has become a flagship for his life work and mission.
+Daniel has been working in the field of East Asian Medicine since 1996, with continuous study, vast and varied clinical experiences and an innate gift of compassion.
 Incorporating acupressure massage, needle and non-needling therapy, energy work, and herbal preparations, Daniel’s emphasis in treatment is to release blocks or holding patterns from the body, restore balance, and promote “superior health,” the ideal state where a person may reach their full potential.

 Masters of Acupuncture; Maryland University of Integrative Medicine, (formerly TAI Sophia Institute for the Healing Arts), Laurel, MD

 Certificate Program in Chinese Herbal Medicine; Academy for Five Element Acupuncture, Hallandale, FL